A quick and secure way to send and receive money around the world.

 How much do International Payments cost?

-When you make an International Payment online you’ll pay our fee, and the person receiving the payment pays all other charges.
+If you are sending payments in a currency other than euro, or if you’re sending euro to a non-EEA country, a charge could be made by the overseas bank and any other bank involved in the transaction, including the beneficiary bank.
 This may result in the person receiving the payment receiving a lesser amount than you have sent, or these charges may be debited from their account separately.
 Other charging options are available in branch or via Telephone Banking.
 For more information, read the International Payments terms & conditions.

 How long will my international payment take to arrive?